banner

 spurious wind gusts bend her legs,

-twist her at her core.
+twist her core.

 she hisses and howls